Hendrik6/Gilded-Rose-Go/README.md

-To run the tests, go into the src folder and run "go test -v"
+To run the tests, go into the app folder and run "go test -v"

 # GO Starter